Updated 1 week ago

 See how much it would cost to power your home with solar panels

-How to determine how much electricity a solar panel can produce
+Calculate how much electricity a solar panel can produce

 A graphic of the equation to solve how much electricity a solar panel can produce.
 Multiply the panel's wattage by the peak sun hours to determine the watt-hours of energy produced.

-So, now that we’ve covered what impacts a solar panel’s ability to produce electricity, we can get into the good stuff - figuring out how much power solar panels will produce for your home.
+So, now that we’ve covered what impacts a solar panel’s ability to produce electricity, we can get into the good stuff - figuring out how much energy solar panels will produce for your home.

 We’ve already established that there are a number of factors that are going to impact how your solar panels generate electricity.
 So, for the sake of simplicity, we’re only going to take a couple of things into account for the below example, including: